 Light

-The Dracaena angustifolia is a great houseplant when you don’t have an overabundance of light to offer it but can still find a window with some bright indirect light.
+The Dracaena angustifolia is an excellent houseplant when you don’t have an overabundance of light to offer it but can still find a window with some bright indirect light.

-The plant can actually grow in very low-light conditions, but it won’t really thrive and may not look like it’s doing so well.
+The plant can grow in very low-light conditions, but it won’t thrive and may not look like it’s doing so well.

 Water